Xephorium/ThumbnailSentry/README.md

 <br>

 ### Packaging & Installation
 1. Run the `build` script included with the project.
-This will produce an extension package `ThumbnailSentry.xpi`.
 2. Add the extension to Firefox

    <img src="./markup/unsigned-extension-info.svg"><br>